Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 ### Content

 * All content was written by the developer.
-Content was taken from my other sites which I also wrote.
-These are www.paulprenderville.ie and www.limerickdj.com
+Content was taken from other sites such as [expedia](https://www.expedia.ie/), [tripadvisor](https://www.tripadvisor.ie/). and [wikipedia](https://www.wikipedia.org/).
+These sources were used to populate the site.

 ### Media